Adin Ross: Career

-On March 4, 2024, Ross dared a 19-year-old man to drive his car into the Burrard Inlet at Rocky Point Park in Port Moody, Canada.
+On March 4, 2024, Ross dared a 19-year-old man to drive his car into Burrard Inlet at Rocky Point Park in Port Moody, Canada.
 After the police were notified, the man was arrested at the scene.
 The incident received negative attention from those who visit the park.

 Ross has hosted the far-right political pundit Nick Fuentes on his stream multiple times.

-In August 2024, Ross interviewed then-former president Donald Trump on his stream and told his viewers to vote for Trump in the 2024 election.
+In August 2024, Ross interviewed then-former president Donald Trump on his stream, while wearing a Make America Great Again hat, expressing his support for him and telling his viewers to vote for Trump in the 2024 election.
 The stream had more than 500,000 concurrent viewers at its peak.

+On December 17, 2025, Ross taught Los Angeles Rams wide receiver Puka Nacua a touchdown dance that was widely criticized as antisemitic, including by California gubernatorial candidate Rep. Eric Swalwell.
+Nacua apologized for the dance, claiming he had no idea it targeted Jews.
+Ross did not apologize.

+In February 2026, Ross claimed that he bought the house featured in the television series Breaking Bad located in Albuquerque, New Mexico, and has plans to preserve it as "a monument".

+In June 2026, The Wall Street Journal reported that Ross has a multi-million dollar deal with Polymarket to promote the company during streams.